-The open fore is still a draw for man to warm his body and soul after a long day hunting or tilling the land.
-Cooking his food on the open fire made it more palatable and easier to digest.
-Giving him sustenance.
+The open fire is still a draw to warm your body and soul after a long day hunting or tilling the land.
+Cooking food on the open fire made it more palatable and easier to digest.
+Giving sustenance.

 Making a fire just for heating also developed and the elite amongst the Romans wanted the heat in the newly conquered lands of the northern territories, without the smell of wood smoke so they developed underfloor heating systems extending them to wall heating as the technology developed.
 This provided them with warm housing and comfort through the cold winters of the British winter.